 I find my eyes glazing over and realize many hours have passed.
 I am not sure if I’ve made any progress at all.
 This accurately describes my early experience of shopping for a premium WordPress theme for a client.
 There are an incredible amount of choices out there, ThemeForest alone claims to have 5,701 WordPress Themes & Templates to choose from.
 So how do you choose?

 Not using a professional or want more control over the selection process?
-Here are a few tips to simplify the process.
+Here are a few tips to simplify the process of choosing a WordPress theme.

 - Identify the primary purpose for your site.
 Is it to sell products, engage a membership base, actively blog, sign up people for classes and events?
 Many theme developers have gotten very specific about designing themes for a certain audience or need.
 If it’s going to be an eCommerce site, you’ll need to know that it’s compatible with the platform you will be using.
 For example, if you know you will be using WooCommerce, you’ll want to narrow your selection to themes that are either made for or by Woo, or advertise themselves as being Woo compatible.
 The same goes for other specific areas.
 Do make sure the themes you are considering have the capacity to do all of the other things you need your site to do, too.